socketwench/flag-drupal8/theme/README.txt

 Template variants
 -----------------
-In addition, the theme layer will first look for the template 'flag--<FLAG_NAME>.tpl.php' before it turns to 'flag.tpl.php'.
-This too you should place in your theme's folder.[2][1]
+The theme layer will first look for the following templates in this order:
+  - flag--<FLAG_NAME>.tpl.php
+  - flag--<FLAG_LINK_TYPE>.tpl.php
+  - flag.tpl.php
+These should also be placed in your theme's folder.[2][1]

 Footnotes